 - Some real estate investors have access to the MLS

 - Most real estate attorneys have access to the MLS

 - All appraisers have access to the MLS

 - All title companies have access to the MLS

 If you have any friends that do any of these jobs for a living, there you go!

 But, I have another shortcut for you…

 You may have heard of my deal automation software platform called iFlip Real Estate… it allows you to automate and scale your investing business in the fastest time possible.

-Well, today I am pleased to announce that, very soon, you’re going to be able to get your hands on the all NEW iFlip 3.0, and this automated deal-management system is bigger and more powerful than ever!
+Well, today I am pleased to announce that you’re now able to get your hands on the all NEW iFlip Real Estate, and this automated deal-management system is bigger and more powerful than ever!